tanbowensg/dao-angular-valid/README.md

 # DaoValid for Angular

-A form-validation plugin for angular
+An input-validation plugin for Angular.

-##Dependency

-Angular

-##Features

-- Easy to use
+## Dependency

+Angular.

+## Compatibility

+Unknown.
+Only tested in Angular 1.3.15 with Chrome.

+## Features

-- Custom and reusable rules
+- Reusable rules
-- Validate by multiple rules
+- Easy to define your own rules

-##Usage
+- Support multiple-rule-validation
+- Support async-rule-validation

+## Install

+1. Run "gulp" to build.

+## Usage

 If you just want to simply show invalid message and toggle submit button, the directive version is enough and convenient.

 If you need add custom success or failure callback function, you can use service version(not ready now).

-###Directive Version
+### Directive Version

 	<input
-		//the value you want to check
+		// The value you want to validate. ng-model="ctrl.ip"
-        ng-model="ctrl.ip"

         dao-valid

-        //a boolean value to show whether the value is valid, this should be binded to the param which can disables the submit button dao-valid-toggle="disabled"
+        // A boolean value to show whether the value is valid, this should be binded to the param which can disable the submit button. dao-valid-toggle="disabled"

-        //mutiple rules should be divided by comma dao-valid-rule="notEmpty,ipv4"
+        // The rules you want to apply on this input.
+Muutiple rules should be divided by comma. dao-valid-rule="notEmpty,ipv4"

-        //the name which will display in the wrong message dao-valid-name="IP Address"
+        // The name which will display in the wrong message. dao-valid-name="IP Address"
     >